Chadarius/StarCitizenVoiceAtk/README.md

 Good luck!
 We are all probably going to need it!

 ### List of Lagrange Points That Require Extra Mouse Movement
 Most planetary and Lagrange systems can be easily zoomed in on by a mouse double-click.
-However sometimes the target of a moon or Lagrange point station cannot be selected without using the mouse to move or rotate the map.
-In these cases the mouse movements may or may not translate well between resolutions.
+However sometimes the target of a moon or Lagrange point station cannot be selected without using the mouse or keyboard to move or rotate the map.
+In these cases the mouse or keyboard movements may or may not translate well between resolutions.

-- ARC-L1 Wide Forest Station
 - CRU-L5 Beautiful Glen Station
+- HUR-L1 Green Glade Station
+- HUR-L2 Faithful Dream Station
 - HUR-L3 Thundering Express Station
 - HUR-L4 Melodic Fields Station
 - MIC-L1 Shallow Frontier Station (no reliable method to select the station with mouse zoom)